 Car accidents occur daily in Florida and across the nation.
 The most unfortunate accidents are the ones that were preventable.
 Dangerous roads can cause serious accidents, and the personal injury cases tend to be challenging because liable parties may be public or private.
 If you or a loved one were seriously injured in an accident, the best way to protect your right to financial recovery is to work with a skilled lawyer.
-The experienced Boca Raton road hazard accident lawyers from Kogan & DiSalvo fight to hold drivers and other negligent parties responsible for damages.
+The experienced Boca Raton car accident lawyers from Kogan & DiSalvo fight to hold drivers and other negligent parties responsible for damages.

 Common Road Hazards in Florida